joakim/kay/ideas.md

   - An IDE may concretize/visualize cells, enabling inspection of their state and direct manipulation while running
   - May facilitate adding time as a factor, with time travel debugging

 This _could_ be a more low-level [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation), like in [Bosque](https://github.com/microsoft/BosqueLanguage/), without any particular target language/system in mind.
-In any case, the focus should be on enabling better developer experiences.
+In any case, the focus should be on enabling a better developer experience.

 ### Development environment